 The Tyndale Center Translation Track is designed to prepare the student for the work of Bible translation.
 While the courses focus on the translation of the Bible from Hebrew, Aramaic, and Greek into English, the principles of translation could be applied to many contexts in which this work is to be carried out.
-In order to complete this track, the five general elective courses in the MDIV curriculum must be the following courses: Introduction to Bible Translation, Introduction to Semantics, an Old Testament Exegesis Elective or a New Testament Exegesis Elective (this is in addition to the already required Greek and Hebrew exegesis electives of the MDIV curriculum), Hebrew Readings, and Greek Readings.
+Five general elective courses in the MDIV curriculum are required to fulfill this track: Introduction to Bible Translation, Introduction to Semantics, an Old Testament Exegesis Elective or a New Testament Exegesis Elective (this is in addition to the already required Greek and Hebrew exegesis electives of the MDIV curriculum), Hebrew Readings, and Greek Readings.
 Each course must be completed with a minimum grade of C+ to pass.
 Upon successful completion of this program, the diploma will indicate that the student fulfilled the requirements of The Tyndale Center Translation Track.